Language-Research-Technology/ro-crate-modes/README.md

 # Setup

-In order to edit the .puml files, download the VSCode PlantUML extension.
+In order to edit the .puml files, download the VSCode PlantUML extension, following the setup instructions.
+This extension can be used in VSCode to both preview and export diagrams, just set the root and export directories.
-Alternately, you can link your git hooks to the .githooks folder, paste the following code into your terminal: `git config core.hooksPath .githooks`
+Alternately, you can ensure that the pre-commit file in in the .githooks folder, then paste the following code into your terminal: `git config core.hooksPath .githooks`
 You will also need to download plantuml `https://plantuml.com/starting`